celestiaorg/celestia-specs/specs/consensus.md

 1. `tx.nonce` == `state.accounts[sender].nonce + 1`.
 1. `uint(tx.messageNamespaceID) % 2` == `0`.
 In other words, the namespace ID interpreted as an unsigned integer is even.
 1. The `ceil(tx.messageSize / SHARE_SIZE)` shares starting at index `wrappedTransactions.messageStartIndex` must:
-    1. Have have namespace ID `tx.messageNamespaceID`.
+    1. Have namespace ID `tx.messageNamespaceID`.
 1. `tx.messageShareCommitment` == computed as described [here](./data_structures.md#signedtransactiondatapayformessage).

 Apply the following to the state: